-6-III.D.
+6-IV.D.
 PRORATED RENT FOR MIXED FAMILIES [24 CFR 5.520]

 HUD regulations prohibit assistance to ineligible family members.
 A mixed family is one that includes at least one U.S. citizen or eligible immigrant and any number of ineligible family members.
-The PHA must prorate the assistance provided to a mixed family.
+Except for non-public housing over income families, the PHA must prorate the assistance provided to a mixed family.
 The PHA will first determine TTP as if all family members were eligible and then prorate the rent based upon the number of family members that actually are eligible.
 To do this, the PHA must:

 - (1) Subtract the TTP from the flat rent applicable to the unit.
 The result is the maximum subsidy for which the family could qualify if all members were eligible. - (2) Divide the family maximum subsidy by the number of persons in the family to determine the maximum subsidy per each family member who is eligible (member maximum subsidy). - (3) Multiply the member maximum subsidy by the number of eligible family members. - (4) Subtract the subsidy calculated in the last step from the flat rent.
-This is the prorated TTP.
+This is the prorated TTP. - (5) Subtract the utility allowance for the unit from the prorated TTP.
+This is the prorated rent for the mixed family.